-Do you tell yourself that you have no reason to be sad or depressed?
+Do you tell yourself that you have no reason to be sad?

 Despite the huge growth of counseling as an industry, people all too often still fall into this trap of dismissing their pain.
 There are many reasons for this.
 I deeply enjoy helping people to work toward elimination of this type of thinking and, instead, address the cause of the sadness/depression.

 Do you feel shame and guilt about your privilege?

 One of the discoveries I’ve made in clinical work is that there are many, many people with plenty (or a lot) of money, higher education, and/or intelligence that suffer from depression—and because they are privileged they are less likely to admit it—what could they possibly have to complain about?
 Often, this is reinforced by family members.
 I have developed a useful method of inquiry to move past this very painful belief, which involves deconstructing the myths about wealth, intelligence and happiness.